 A look behind the scenes in 2021

 As a graphic service provider, we have to arrange a lot of things behind the scenes.
-Most people sometimes don’t fully comprehend how complicated it can get to deliver the final designs.
+Most people don’t fully comprehend how complicated it can get to deliver the final designs.
 While we have developed a tailored platform that makes the custom graphic design experience as smooth as possible, graphic design still remains a creative artwork.

 The designers are essentially artists—with each one having their unique specialization, from illustrations to animations.
-And on the other hand, you have clients who have specific styles and needs.
+And on the other hand, you have clients with specific styles and needs.
 Combine these together, and you need to create perfect synergy in every single aspect.
 From understanding the client briefing, the design that needs to be delivered and its objective, and finally, of course, the turnaround time.

 What we hold dearest

-You can compare this to the blood running through your veins, or the final DNA that makes you, you.
+You can compare this to the blood running through your veins, or the DNA that makes you, you.
 From the start, we set a vision and tailored all of our activities towards accomplishing this vision.
 Even when times were bad (or good), we always circled back towards the core.
 This helped create clarity for the whole company.

 I want to underline the importance of this for every reader.
 In our case, we differentiated between the vision for clients and for our staff.